Frequently Asked Questions

 Questions About Our Tours At the Metropolitan Museum of Art

-No. The Museum does not allow discounts or coupons of any kind for self-guided group tours.
+No. The MET does not allow discounts or coupons of any kind for self-guided group tours.
 Likewise, City Passes, discounted tickets provided by employers and reciprocal museum privileges from other institutions can not be applied to our tours.

 The museum requires that each private tour group must be paid for as a group.
 Therefore, your guide will collect all funds before you begin your tour and he will pay for and register your group at the tour desk.

 Yes.
 As mentioned, your donations are used to pay the museum’s mandatory rates for self guided tour groups.
 Following your tour you then have full admission to all the galleries, cafeterias and shops of the museum.
 Feel free to explore all that The MET has to offer after your tour.